whylabs/whylogs-examples/README.md

 # WhyLogs Examples

-This repository contains sample code for WhyLogs.
+This repository contains sample code for whylogs 0.7.x and older.
 The source code for the libraries are located in the following repos:

 * Python: https://github.com/whylabs/whylogs
 * Java: https://github.com/whylabs/whylogs/tree/mainline/java